BarthFranklin/CMO-Automation-Scripts/README.md

 - Unit Spawner (simple unit population) - <b>to be removed</b>

 ## On my TODO list:
+- Upgrade `Spawn units` script to allow for array of units instead of single unit type
 - Try to experiment with vehicles mission behavior to handle fuel usage.
-- Validate/adjust slope handling for facility placement on steep terrain because I had location spawned on mountain slope.
+- Optionally look into slope handling for facility placement on steep terrain because I had location spawned on mountain slope.

 ## Currently working on:
 - Ships sailing from harbor to harbor.